Emergencies happen. And when they do, preparedness is the key to handling them well.

 - Your facility's main number at which you can leave an outgoing voicemail for worried parents and guardians

-Reach emergency contacts after a threat has passed
+Connect with emergency contacts after a threat has passed

-In any childcare emergency, the first steps are always about getting children out of danger.
+The first steps in any childcare emergency, the first steps are always about getting children out of danger.
 That might mean any of the following:

 - Administering first aid